GuillaumeGomez/rust-clean/README.md

 rust-clean
 ==========

-A little tmp file cleaner in rust.
+A little emacs tmp file cleaner in rust.
 It removes all the ~ files (file.txt~ for example).

 ##Installation